Media Matters Will Strategically Release More Tapes to Take Down Tucker

 On the first tape, Tucker can be heard on the “Bubba the Love Sponge” radio show comparing some women to dogs, calling someone a “c***”, and somewhat excusing cult leader Warren Jeffs.
 It was all unpleasant or funny, depending on your point of view.
 All those shock jock shows are like this.

-THE NEW TAPES ARE WORSE
+THE NEW TAPES ARE WORSE BUT WHO CARES

 A Media Matters spokesperson said that the new recordings will “give some additional insight into Tucker’s worldview vis-a-vis race and ethnicity.”